Tips For Removing Blood Stains From Fabric And Clothing

 I would think it would work better for fresh blood stains than for dried blood stains, because shampoos don't contain any enzymes to help break up the blood stain, at least that I know of.

-I also think the tip about only using cold water for removing the blood stains is very important -- hot water will set the blood stains very quickly, making them much more difficult to remove.
+I also think the tip about only using cold water for removing these spots is very important -- hot water will set it very quickly, making them much more difficult to remove.

 Here is the video: